The majority of experienced cannabis users develop marijuana tolerance at some point.

 Both the consumption method and the amount consumed play a major role in developing tolerance, as do some physiological factors like the body mass index, for example.

-The truth is that the human body actually becomes tolerant of cannabis very quickly.
+The truth is that the human body can become tolerant of cannabis very quickly.

 It takes just one week of frequent cannabis use to build enough tolerance to start needing an increased amount for the same effects.
 The situation gets even worse when you realize that using high THC products leads to developing tolerance faster.
 (2)

 Interestingly enough, it seems that CB receptors in certain parts of the human body downregulate faster than others.
 Colon, for example, seems to be resistant to cannabis tolerance.
 (3)

-There are a few things that you can do to avoid building up the tolerance to cannabis.
+There are a few things that you can do to avoid building up weed tolerance.

 So, the first thing you can do is to reduce the frequency and volume of cannabis consumption to a moderate level.

-The trick to this is to use an approach called microdosing, which relies on using the smallest amounts of cannabis you need to achieve the desired effects.
+The trick is to use an approach called microdosing, which relies on using the smallest amounts of cannabis you need to achieve the desired effects.
 This approach is particularly useful for medical users who need to stay medicated throughout the day.

 To do this properly, take just a few puffs at a time.
 By following this routine you will not be completely resistant to developing tolerance, but you will not build it up as quickly as if you were to smoke an ounce a day all by yourself.

 When you reach the point where almost no amount of cannabis can get you high enough, it’s time to take a break and rebuild your receptors.